stefanhans/golang-contexting/README.md

  * **I**nterface Segregation Principle
  * **D**ependency Inversion Principle

+### Backend Packages and API

+The infrastructure, namely Contextinformation Packet (CIP) and Contextinformation Routing (CIR), will be implemented in Go packages.
+The API for the Contextinformation Coding (CIC) and the applications will be follow afterwards.
+Concerning simplicity and conciseness of the API the complete backend shall be oriented towards the standard library of Go.

 ### Application Prototypes

 The prototypes for application testing and demonstration will be a kind of the standard distributed applications - chats.
 These chats will have an isomorphic code model and will be flexible concerning their Contextinformation Codings.

-There will be a backend package in Go and the following frontends:
+The following frontends are planned:

  * Command-Line (mainly for backend testing)
  * Browser ([GopherJS](https://github.com/gopherjs/gopherjs))